Suzanne Pharr papers, 1940s-2023, bulk 1975-2023

 Abstract:

-Suzanne Pharr is a social justice activist and author.
+Suzanne Pharr (b.
+1939) is a social justice activist and author.
 Her papers document her professional life and include writings, speeches, correspondence, interviews, workshop materials, published books, book drafts and production materials, articles related to her research, publicity about her work, and journals documenting her daily work.
 Acquired as part of the Sallie Bingham Center for Women's History and Culture.

 Extent: